Knowledge Box Configuration

 Configuration Tabs

-Each configuration consists of three main tabs: Settings, Style, and Script.
+Each configuration consists of four main tabs: Settings, Static HTML, Style, and Script.
 These tabs allow you to control different aspects of the Knowledge Box behavior and appearance.

 Settings Tab